caderek/benny/README.md

 const { add, complete, cycle, save, suite } = require('benny')

 suite(
+  /**
-  // Name of the suite - required
+   * Name of the suite - required
+   */
   "My suite",

+  /**
-  // If the code that you want to benchmark has no setup,
+   * If the code that you want to benchmark has no setup,
-  // you can run it directly:
+   * you can run it directly:
+   */
   add('My first case', () => {
     myFunction()
   }),

+  /**
-  // If the code that you want to benchmark requires setup,
+   * If the code that you want to benchmark requires setup,
-  // you should return it wrapped in a function: add('My second case', () => {
+   * you should return it wrapped in a function:
+   */
+  add('My second case', () => {
-    // Example setup:
+    // Some setup:
     const testArr = Array.from({ length: 1000 }, (_, index) => index)

     // Benchmarked code wrapped in a function: return () => myOtherFunction(testArr)
   }),

+  /**
+   * This benchmark will be skipped:
+   */
-  // This benchmark will be skipped: add.skip('My third case', () => {
+  add.skip('My third case', () => {
     1 + 1
   }),

+  /**
-  // This benchmark will be the only one that runs
+   * This benchmark will be the only one that runs
-  // (unless there are other cases marked by .only) add.only('My fourth case', () => {
+   * (unless there are other cases marked by .only)
+   */
+  add.only('My fourth case', () => {
     Math.max(1, 2, 3, 4, 5)
   }),

+  /**
-  // This will run after each benchmark in the suite.
+   * This will run after each benchmark in the suite.
+   *
-  // You can pass a function that takes an object with the current result.
+   * You can pass a function that takes:
+   *   - as a first argument: an object with the current result
+   *   - as a first argument: an object with all results
+   * If you return a value, it will be logged,
+   * replacing in-place the previous cycle output.
+   *
-  // By default, it pretty-prints case results cycle(),
+   * By default, it pretty-prints case results
+   */
+  cycle(),

+  /**
-  // This will run after all benchmarks in the suite.
+   * This will run after all benchmarks in the suite.
-  // You can pass a function that takes an object with all results.
+   * You can pass a function that takes an object with all results.
+   *
-  // By default, it pretty-prints a simple summary. complete(),
+   * By default, it pretty-prints a simple summary.
+   */
+  complete(),

+  /**
-  // This will save the results to a file.
+   * This will save the results to a file.
-  // You can pass an options object.
+   * You can pass an options object.
+   *
-  // By default saves to benchmark/results/<ISO-DATE-TIME>.json
+   * By default saves to benchmark/results/<ISO-DATE-TIME>.json
+   */
   save({
+    /**
-    // String or function that produces a string,
+     * String or function that produces a string,
-    // if function, then results object will be passed as argument:
+     * if function, then results object will be passed as argument:
+     */
     file: 'myFileNameWithoutExtension'
+    /**
-    // Destination folder (can be nested), will be created if not exists:
+     * Destination folder (can be nested), will be created if not exists:
+     */
     folder: 'myFolder',
+    /**
-    // Version string - if provided will be included in the file content
+     * Version string - if provided will be included in the file content */
     version: require('package.json').version,
   }),
 )